demetrios-koziris/mdcm-quick-links/README.md

 License
 </h2>

-myMDCM Enhanced is a chrome extension that improves the functionality of the myMDCM website.
+MDCM Quick Links is a chrome extension that provides an easy way to access MDCM related links.
 Copyright (C) 2017 Demetrios Koziris.
 McGill and myMDCM have no affiliation with this software.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License